vpon-sdk/vpon-sdk.github.io/zh-tw/android/android-native.zh-tw.md

         // Wire up the View with the native ad, the whole nativeAdContainer will be clickable.
         // nativeAd.registerViewForInteraction(nativeAdView);

-        // You can replace the above call with the following call to specify the clickable areas.
+        // You can replace above call with following call to specify the clickable areas.
         // Vpon Inc. original method, feel free to use VpadnMediaView tag below
         // nativeAd.registerViewForInteraction(nativeAdView, Arrays.asList(nativeAdCallToAction, nativeAdImage));
         nativeAd.registerViewForInteraction(nativeAdView, Arrays.asList(nativeAdCallToAction, nativeAdMedia));